Rep. Rashida Tlaib Will Not Travel To Israel After Getting Permission, Slams ‘Oppressive, Racist Policies’

-Congresswoman Rashida Tlaib will not visit Isreal after all, even after that country’s government said that they would allow her into the country if she agreed to certain conditions.
-The New York Times reports that one of those conditions was a demand that she promise in writing to avoid promoting protests against the Isreali state.
+Congresswoman Rashida Tlaib will not visit Isreal, despite the Israeli government saying they would allow her into the country if she agreed to certain conditions.
+The New York Times reports that one of those conditions included a demand that she promise in writing to avoid promoting protests against the Isreali state.

-Tlaib is Palestinian and her family lives in the West Bank, an area that’s controlled by Isreal.
+Tlaib is Palestinian, and her family lives in the West Bank, which is a region currently controlled by Isreal.
 She had planned to go to Israel to visit her grandmother.
-But, as the Inquisitr reported, on August 15 Deputy Israeli Foreign Minister Tzipi Hotovely declared that

-Rashida Tlaib and fellow congresswoman, Ilhan Omar would not be allowed into the country.
-His statement followed a tweet from President Donald Trump which said that Isreal would be exhibiting “weakness” if they permitted entry to two Muslim congresswomen who had been critical of their policies in the past.
+However, on August 15, Deputy Israeli Foreign Minister Tzipi Hotovely declared that Rashida Tlaib and fellow congresswoman Ilhan Omar would not be allowed into the country, as the Inquisitr reported.
+His statement followed a tweet from President Donald Trump, which stated that Isreal would be exhibiting “weakness” if they permitted entry to two Muslim congresswomen who had been critical of their policies in the past.

-Trump had previously used his Twitter page to slam Tlaib, Omar and fellow freshman Congresswomen Alexandria Ocasio Cortez, and Ayanna Pressley for their critiques of his policies.
+Trump has previously used his Twitter page to slam Tlaib, Omar and fellow freshman Congresswomen Alexandria Ocasio Cortez and Ayanna Pressley for their critiques of his policies.

-“So interesting to see “Progressive” Democrat Congresswomen, who originally came from countries whose governments are a complete and total catastrophe… now loudly and viciously telling the people of the United States… how our government is to be run. ” he wrote.
+“So interesting to see ‘Progressive’ Democrat Congresswomen, who originally came from countries whose governments are a complete and total catastrophe… now loudly and viciously telling the people of the United States… how our government is to be run,” Trump tweeted.

-In a statement posted on her Twitter page, Tlaib said that she decided not to visit Isreal because she could not comply with their demands.
+In a statement posted on her Twitter page, Tlaib said that she decided not to visit Isreal because she could not comply with their government’s demands.

-“Visiting my grandmother under these oppressive conditions stands against everything I believe in,” she wrote.
+“Visiting my grandmother under these oppressive conditions stands against everything I believe in,” Tlaib wrote.

-She also said that her grandmother wouldn’t want the visit to happen in this way.
+Tlaib also said her grandmother wouldn’t want the visit to happen under these conditions.

 “Silencing me & treating me like a criminal is not what she wants for me,” she added.
 “It would kill a piece of me.”